Didn't find what you were looking for?

 Most of the side effects associated with chemotherapy may wear off sometime after the treatment.
 However, it is important to note that the side effects associated with chemotherapy may vary from patient to patient, and therefore, the duration they last may also be different.

 The duration of the chemotherapy session depends on the type of chemotherapy administered.
-Oral chemotherapy may take a few seconds, whereas other modes of chemotherapy administration, such as intravenous, intramuscular, intraperitoneal, etc., may take several minutes to a few hours.
+Oral chemotherapy may take a few seconds, whereas other modes of chemotherapy administration, such as intravenous, may take several minutes to a few hours.

-The different types of chemotherapy depending on the mode of administration include oral chemotherapy, topical chemotherapy, intravenous chemotherapy, intramuscular chemotherapy, intraperitoneal chemotherapy (stomach cavity), intravesical chemotherapy (bladder cavity), intrapleural chemotherapy (chest cavity), intrathecal cavity (brain and CNS), and HIPEC.
+The different types of chemotherapy, depending on the mode of administration, include oral chemotherapy, intravenous chemotherapy, intraperitoneal chemotherapy (stomach cavity), intravesical chemotherapy (bladder cavity), and intrathecal (brain).

 Yes, chemotherapy drugs are anti-cancerous in nature and therefore can kill cancer cells.

 Yes, pain after chemotherapy may be seen in some patients.
 2-3 days after chemotherapy, patients may experience pain in joints and muscles.
-This pain can be managed with medication.
+This pain can be managed with oral medicines.

 In most cases, cancer patients who undergo chemotherapy can lead a normal life.
-The side effects often wear off within a few weeks after the last session of the treatment, and the patients will slowly be able to return to their routine activities.
+The side effects often wear off within a few weeks after the last session of the treatment, and patients will slowly be able to return to their routine activities while keeping up their regular follow-up appointments, of course.

 The cost of chemotherapy depends on the following factors: